Frequently Asked Questions

 There’s nothing wrong with it!
 This is a normal process of the shea butter because it contains a variety of fats that all have different melting points.
 What happens is that after the shea butter re-solidifies from having melted in your pocket or being out on a hot day, all of these various fats that have been melted become solid again at different rates, which accounts for the clumpiness.
 This has no effect on the quality of the product whatsoever!
 In fact, you might enjoy it, as the tiny grains serve as a mild exfoliator on your skin, especially the lips!

 Yes, argan oil in the Radiance Incarnate Facial Nectar and macadamia oil in the Mend Healing Balm.
-These oils haven’t been found to typically affect people with nut allergies, but do consult a doctor first before using.
+These oils haven’t been found to typically affect people with nut allergies, but do consult a doctor first before using them.